datalimited/ensembles/text/ms.md

 # Introduction

-@greene2006: probably the closest thing to what we're doing but with climate models (Bayesian multilevel ensemble)
+[@greene2006] probably the closest thing to what we're doing but with climate models (Bayesian multilevel ensemble)

-# Methods

 We often have multiple models of ecological systems.
 For example, models might incorporate different data types, assume alternate population dynamics, or make contrasting assumptions about the starting state of a system.
 These models may suggest different conclusions about population status and often times we do not know which model is best.
 How can we reconcile multiple models to make robust management decisions about ecological resources?